mattTrustzone/tz-bot/README.md

 ===========

-This repository contains a wrapper script that makes it easier to use Electronic Frontier Foundation's (EFF's) Certbot with the TRUSTZONE's ACME Pro GlobalSign server
+This repository contains a wrapper script that makes it easier to use Electronic Frontier Foundation's (EFF's) Certbot with the TRUSTZONE's ACME Pro GlobalSign server.
+This wrapper is a fork of ZEROSSL's zerossl-bot

 Installation
 ------------